 Directly apply the CarpalAID® patch as instructed and wait for the pain to disappear.
 It starts working within 30 minutes after applying.
 Now, you can sleep all night soundly long and enjoy a pain- and stress-free pregnancy.
 You can finally gain the energy you need to get everything ready for your Big Day.

-Other Treatments for Pregnancy Carpal Tunnel
+Other Treatments for Carpal Tunnel Hand Pain

 There are various ways to treat the symptoms of pregnancy carpal tunnel.
 Following are a few methods: